Go Back

 Instructions

-• Start by preheating the oven to 375 degrees Fahrenheit.
+• Start by preheating the oven to 375 degrees Fahrenheit and line a cookie sheet with parchment paper.

 • In a food processor, add the ripe banana and process until smooth.
-Add in the remaining ingredients and process until everything is incorporated.
+Add in the remaining wet ingredients including maple syrup, vanilla, plant-based milk, and coconut oil.
+Process until everything is smooth.
 Set it aside.

-• Add all of the dry ingredients (except the chocolate chips) to a large bowl and mix with a spatula or wooden spoon.
+• Add all of the dry ingredients including oat flour, oats, coconut sugar, baking powder, baking soda, and salt (except the chocolate chip)s, to a large mixing bowl and mix with a spatula or wooden spoon.

 • Pour the wet ingredients into the bowl of the dry ingredients and mix everything together.